jokertools12/xelo-tools/docs/DeploymentToXeloTools.md

    ```

 2. Deploy the backend and frontend to your hosting provider:
-   - Ensure the server runs at the root domain: `https://xelo.tools`
+   - The frontend should run at: `https://xelo.tools`
-   - The API should be accessible at: `https://xelo.tools/api`
+   - The backend API should be accessible at: `https://api.xelo.tools`

 3. Set up the domain and DNS:
    - Configure DNS records for xelo.tools to point to your hosting server